 The primary algorithms and used in the approach presented are well known and accepted [2,12,6].
 Random Sample consensus and iterative closest point have been thoroughly tested and documented.
 However, the iterative closet point method is limited by local minima convergence issues associated with poor initial search conditions [].

 Several variants and improvements of the ICP algorithm have been shown [4,7,17] which aim to address the problems with optimization.
 Probabilistic methods have been applied to the image registration problem.
 The ICP problem is framed in probabilistic terms by Thurn et al to address the computation requirements of the algorithm [1].
-An improved pointcloud registration technique is presented in [34] which uses a hybrid approach with a genetic algorithm to predict the correspondences required by ICP.
+An improved point cloud registration technique is presented in [34] which uses a hybrid approach with a genetic algorithm to predict the correspondences required by ICP.

 [] Variants of registration algorithms which replace the optimization component of iterative closest point with machine learning algorithms are emerging [27,28,29].
-TEASER applies These ml approaches to the image reg problem and show performance improvements as compared to [26].
-Chen et al present an artificial neural network approach to 2D vision based arc welding control [17].
+TEASER applies These ml approaches to the image registration problem and show performance improvements as compared to [26].
+Chen et al present an artificial neural network approach to 2D vision-based arc welding control [17].
 This area has continued to develop as advances in machine learning and modern computer vision strategies become available.

 Although there are many improvements and variations available, this paper will use classical point-to-point ICP as available with PCL [].
-The known issues associated with point cloud ouliers and poor initial conditions are addressed in this paper by pre filtering and segmentation of the input point clouds prior to the use of ICP.
+The known issues associated with point cloud outliers and poor initial conditions are addressed in this paper by pre filtering and segmentation of the input point clouds prior to the use of ICP.